-To meet its academic, research, and service mission, the College of Professional Studies have a number of affiliated centers and programs.
+To meet its academic, research, and service mission, the College of Professional Studies has a number of affiliated centers and programs.
 The following is a list of Centers of Excellence and other cross-cutting programs which students, faculty, and the community can partner in pursuit of professional service and enrichment.

-Center for Chamorro Language and Culture Center for Developmental Disabilities and

-Educational Research Services

-Center for Economic Development, Research, and

-Data Services

-Center for School Performance and Finance

-GEAR-UP

-International Business and Tourism Center

-Pacific Islands Small Business Development Center

-and Network

-School of Education Parent Teacher Association

-(SOE-PTA)

-Society for Human Resource Management (SHRM)

-Guam Professional Chapter
+GEAR-UP International Accounting Institute International Business and Tourism Center Pacific Islands Small Business Development Center and Network Sally Tsuda PacifiCare Resource Center for Nursing Education, Research and Service School of Education Parent Teacher Association (SOE-PTA) Society for Human Resource Management (SHRM) Guam Professional Chapter